-South African institutional investors, Authorised Dealers, corporates, trusts, partnerships, emigrants and private individuals may accept the shares.

-(bb) Issue of shares for cash (capital raising through an initial public offering)
+South African institutional investors, Authorised Dealers, corporates, trusts, partnerships and private individuals may accept the shares.
+Issue of shares for cash (capital raising through an initial public offering)

-The foreign entity must open a special designated vostro-styled account (designated account) with an approved Authorised Dealer for the duration of the listing on the JSE Limited, for purposes such as receiving and recording the capital raised in terms of the Prospectus, effecting dividend payments.
+The foreign entity must open a special designated vostro-styled account (designated account) with an approved Authorised Dealer for the duration of the listing on the South African exchange, for purposes such as receiving and recording the capital raised in terms of the Prospectus, effecting dividend payments.
 This is essential to ensure compliance with the Reporting System requirements.

-(cc) Rights offers
+(bb) Rights offers

-South African institutional investors, Authorised Dealers, corporates, trusts, partnerships, emigrants and private individuals may exercise their rights in terms of a rights offer.
+South African institutional investors, Authorised Dealers, corporates, trusts, partnerships and private individuals may exercise their rights in terms of a rights offer.

-(dd) Deployment of capital
+(cc) Deployment of capital